-Work in busy wards in a local hospital alongside the medical team treat, diagnose and asses unwell patients from the local community.
+Work in busy departments in a local hospitals alongside the medical team treat, diagnose and asses unwell patients from the local community.
+Teach, advise, lead multidisciplinary teams, run clinics or work alongside local specialists.
+See more for our specialised programs in Obstetrics, Emergency Trauma & Surgery below.

 It takes truly committed people to this abroad!
 With medical volunteering, you will be volunteering to work with patients or in a healthcare specific area on a voluntary basis.
 Unlike other types of volunteering, medical volunteering is a difficult, challenging and profound area.
 Medical volunteers will witness and experience things other volunteers never will or what they never would have at home.